Vegan Easter Bunny Rolls

 - vegan whipping cream

 For the yeast dough, mix flour, brown sugar, and active dry yeast to a bowl.
-Add lukewarm water and let the mixture sit for at least 10 minutes.
+Add lukewarm plant-based milk and let the mixture sit for at least 10 minutes.
 In the meantime, melt vegan butter over low heat and let it cool dowl until lukewarm.

 Using a hand mixer with dough hooks, knead all ingredients until combined.
 Add the lukewarm vegan butter and salt and continue kneading for approx. 10 minutes, or until the dough is really smooth.
 Cover with a damp kitchen towel and let the dough rise in a warm place for at least 1 hour, or until it's doubled in volume.